strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 * Create a Kafka producer instance, which is responsible for sending messages to a Kafka topic.
 * Generate random message payloads, represented as byte arrays, that serve as the content of the messages being sent to Kafka cluster.
-* Use serializer classes that handle the transformation of message keys (IDs) and values (byte arrays) into a format suitable for the Kafka brokers.
+* Use serializer classes that handle the transformation of message keys and values into a format suitable for the Kafka brokers.
 * Control the rate at which messages are produced by introducing delays between each message using our `PROCESSING_DELAY_MS` value.
 * Handle errors that may occur during message transmission to the Kafka broker, determining when a message should be retried and when an error is considered non-recoverable.

 **Producer configuration**

-We'll specify the following configuration properties for our producer instance:
+We'll specify the minimal configuration properties required for a producer instance:

 * `BOOTSTRAP_SERVERS_CONFIG` for connection to the Kafka brokers.
 This picks up the value of the `BOOTSTRAP_SERVERS` constant.
 * `CLIENT_ID_CONFIG` that uses a randomly generated UUID as a client ID for tracking the source of requests.